 Our students learn fundamental practices in culture-responsive education and peace education through poverty simulations, common core readings and research initiatives.
 We know as educators, we’re so much more than “teachers”; we’re mentors, student advocates, and leaders.
 Our students graduate prepared for the ever-changing realities of modern classrooms, and are prepared to be strong voices for social justice, equality and peace in the classroom.

 As an Education major, you begin classroom observations in your first year, and will be exposed to a variety of school settings: suburban, urban and rural.

 Though experience in classrooms is an integral piece of our curriculum, everything practiced is informed by theory.
 Coupling education pedagogy and real-world experience allows you to make informed choices when managing a classroom of your own, and will help you to understand what it really means to be a teacher in practice.

 Your time as an Education major culminates with your student-teaching experience.
-You will be fully supported by a dedicated field supervisor who will make weekly observations to your classroom.
+You will be fully supported by a dedicated field supervisor who will make frequent observations to your classroom.

 As a student in the Department, you’ll be required to undertake independent research in your senior year, called an action research project.
 The focus on student-driven research opens up many other opportunities on campus for academic exploration such as SCARP, Honors in the Discipline, Scholarship and Creative Arts Day (SCAD), or professional conferences in their specialty discipline.
 Our recent graduates cite this experience as an integral piece of securing job placement upon graduation.